AWS Security Blog

 An electronic document called a certificate verifies the identity of the server when creating such an encrypted connection.
 The certificate helps establish proof that your web browser is communicating securely with the website that you typed in your browser’s address field.
 Certificate Authorities, also known as CAs, issue certificates to specific domains.
 When a domain presents a certificate that is issued by a trusted CA, your browser or application knows it’s safe to make the connection.

-In January 2016, AWS launched AWS Certificate Manager (ACM), a service that lets you easily provision, manage, and deploy SSL/TLS certificates for use with AWS services.
+In January 2016, AWS launched AWS Certificate Manager (ACM), a service that lets you quickly provision, manage, and deploy SSL/TLS certificates for use with AWS services.
 These certificates are available for no additional charge through Amazon’s own CA: Amazon Trust Services.
 For browsers and other applications to trust a certificate, the certificate’s issuer must be included in the browser’s trust store, which is a list of trusted CAs.
 If the issuing CA is not in the trust store, the browser will display an error message (see an example) and applications will show an application-specific error.
-To ensure the ubiquity of the Amazon Trust Services CA, AWS purchased the Starfield Services CA, a root found in most browsers and which has been valid since 2005.
-This means you shouldn’t have to take any action to use the certificates issued by Amazon Trust Services.
+To maintain the ubiquity of the Amazon Trust Services CA, AWS purchased the Starfield Services CA, a root found in most browsers and which has been valid since 2005.
+This means you shouldn’t have to take action to use the certificates issued by Amazon Trust Services.

 AWS has been offering free certificates to AWS customers from the Amazon Trust Services CA. Now, AWS is in the process of moving certificates for services such as Amazon EC2 and Amazon DynamoDB to use certificates from Amazon Trust Services as well.
 Most software doesn’t need to be changed to handle this transition, but there are exceptions.
 In this blog post, I show you how to verify that you are prepared to use the Amazon Trust Services CA.